Initial Certification for Medical Physics

 • An individual may be an AMP or RSO without being board certified.
 Conversely, an individual may be board certified without being an AMP or RSO.

-The ABR will discontinue including AMP- and RSO-Eligible designations on certificates issued after December 31, 2023.
-Candidates in all disciplines who receive initial board certification before that date and meet other criteria will receive AMP-Eligible or RSO-Eligible on their certificates.
+The ABR discontinued including AMP- and RSO-Eligible designations on certificates issued after December 31, 2023.
+Candidates in all disciplines who received initial board certification before that date and met other criteria received AMP-Eligible or RSO-Eligible on their certificates.

-What ABR certificates are impacted by this change?
+What ABR certificates were impacted by this change?

 Where can I find information about becoming an NRC AMP or RSO?